-A complete map of the Mississippi River begins at the Mississippi River source in Lake Itasca.
+A map of Mississippi River routes will be your guide to some of the most delightful travel in Minnesota.
+Any complete map of the Mississippi River begins at the Mississippi River source in Lake Itasca.

 The Mississippi River is the largest river system in North America.
 About 2,320 miles long, the Mississippi River is born at Lake Itasca in northern Minnesota.
 The Mississippi flows south and ultimately into the Gulf of Mexico.

 The Mississippi River is the fourth longest river in the world and the tenth most powerful.
 With its major tributary, the Missouri River, the Mississippi drains all, or parts of, 31 US states from the Rocky Mountains in the west to the Appalachian Mountains in the east to the Canada–US border on the north.

 Minnesotans love the scenic and recreational opportunities afforded by the Mississippi River and other Minnesota water trails.
 The map of Mississippi River trails below is a comprehensive resource for travel along the mighty river.

 "A consideration of the Mississippi and its history gives insight into the complex–sometimes nostalgic, sometimes practical–relationship of this country to its most storied river." ~Minnesota Outdoor News